durkiewicz/workshop-elm/presentation.md

 - "cannot read property 'name' of null"
 - "object is not a function"

 And they are scared to refactor.
 Or they waste many days to do a simple refactor.

 --
+### What alternatives do we have?

+- TypeScript
+- Dart
+- Scala.js
+- PureScript
+- Elm

+--
 ### What is Elm?